ipfs/ipfs-docs/docs/reference/js/api.md

 main();
 ```

-This imports IPFS as a dependency and uses the `create()` method to create a node instance.
+This imports IPFS as a dependency and uses the `create()` function to create a node instance.

 To spawn the node, run the application: